Skip to content

 On March 12, 1865, the Union captured Jerome Clarke, a well-known Confederate guerrilla claimed by some as Sue Munday, near the Breckinridge–Meade County line.
 They hung him three days later in Louisville.
 Afterward, his trial drew heavy criticism.

 Localtonians wish a Happy Birthday to Gradyville native Edgar Allen Diddle, born in 1895.
 The Western Kentucky basketball coach became the 1st individual to coach 1,000 games at one university.
-Diddle was an early pioneer of the fast break, who liked waving a red towel along the sidelines.
+An early pioneer of the fast break, Diddle liked waving a red towel along the sidelines.

 March 12, 1911, Deputy Sheriff H. M. Holloway and Deputy Sheriff J. T. Lovett Pulaski County Sheriff’s Department died in an ambush while guarding railroad coal chutes in Stearns.
 The shooting may have been the result of a strike by railroad firefighters.